 Travel light and be ready for anything

 The Canon EOS M50 is compact enough to go with you anywhere, but it's packed with features you'd find in some of Canon's latest full-size EOS DSLRs.
-A 24.2-megapixel image sensor combines with Canon's latest DIGIC 8 processor to give you outstanding EOS performance and image quality in a lightweight, travel-friendly package.
+A 24.2-megapixel image sensor combines with Canon's advanced DIGIC 8 processor to give you outstanding EOS performance and image quality in a lightweight, travel-friendly package.

 Keep up with the action